-The reinsurance program is funded by a combination of assessment revenues and federal pass-through funds.
+SRP is funded by a combination of assessment revenues and federal pass-through funds.
 Originally, the revenues came from a 2.75% assessment on specified health insurance carriers to recoup the aggregate amount of the health insurance provider fee that would have been assessed under the ACA for calendar 2019 but was temporarily suspended for that year by action at the federal level.
-Chapters 597 and 598 extended the assessment through 2023 to provide additional funding for the program; however, for calendar 2020 through 2023, the assessment will be 1.0%.
+Chapters 597 and 598 extended the assessment through 2023, and Chapter 59 of 2022 extended the assessment through 2028 to provide additional funding for the program; however, for calendar 2020 through 2028, the assessment was reduced to 1.0%.